 Defining Venture Debt

-We offer £2 million to £8 million venture loans to growing, innovative companies.
-Venture debt is made for companies with an established business model and existing revenue run rate of at least £5 million.
-We make these loans from our own funds; our process lasts 4 to 6 weeks.
+We offer funding of between £1 million and £8 million to rapidly growing technology companies.
+And we do so faster, earlier, and in larger amounts than traditional lenders.
+Our solutions are individually designed to suit your business, so long as you have an established business model and existing revenue run rate of at least £ 3 million.
+We make these loans from our own funds and, as such, our process lasts just 4 to 6 weeks.

 Contact Us: +44 207 651 4934

 Venture debt is a product designed for companies that have already achieved scale, not early start-ups.
 To qualify, you need an established business model, clear growth prospects, and a revenue run rate of at least £3 million – although there are exceptions for biotech companies, and companies with a high recurring revenue base, and a very high gross margin.

 Our funding is provided earlier and in larger amounts that traditional lenders.
 And not only do our solutions allow you to maintain your equity and control, they don’t require any covenants either.
 Finally, funding that allows you to grow without sacrificing all of your hard work.

 Unlike bank loans, venture debt is available to start-ups and growth companies that do not yet have positive cash flows or significant assets to use as collateral.
 When assessing your company, we will look at the enterprise value of your company, and at your current and expected performance; rather than historical balance sheets and accounting value of assets.